Temperature and net baryochemical potential dependence of $\eta/s$ in a hybrid approach: Results

 \subsection{Effective $\eta/s$ and time evolution}

 An important mean to compare different, non-constant parameterizations of the shear viscosity is the effective shear viscosity, which is a weighted average throughout the hydrodynamic evolution.
 Different ways to weight the contribution of the shear viscosity in a single fluid cell at a specific time step exist, but for this work, we restrict ourselves to choose the energy density as a weight.
 The result of this comparison can be seen in Fig. \ref{fig:meaneta}.
+Here and in all following figures, the standard statistical error is plotted as a band.

-We see that the parameterization in the energy densitiy reaches in general higher values for the shear viscosity than the parameterizations chosen for comparison, especially in peripheral collisions.
+We see that the parameterization in the energy density reaches in general higher values for the shear viscosity than the parameterizations chosen for comparison, especially in peripheral collisions.
 The origin of this lies in the matching to the shear viscosity in {SMASH} which is larger than the one in the purely temperature dependent parameterization.
 This hints at the fact that many cells close to the switching energy density provide a significant contribution to the averaged shear viscosity.
 The temperature dependent shear viscosity parameterization shows only a small dependence on the collision energy, as the posterior of the Bayesian inference is centered around relatively small steepnesses in comparison to the proposed parameterization, while also having a similar value of the minimum.
 The constant values for the shear viscosity, on the other hand, agree with the effective values for low collision energies but have a much faster decline.

+For the comparison of $\rho$ dependence, Fig. \ref{fig:meaneta_percent} shows that the effect is rather small and reduces with the collision energies, and, to a smaller degree, with decreasing centrality of the collision.
+In both cases either the density of the medium is reduced, as either the net baryochemical potential is lower, or the collision is only happening in the more peripheral zones of the nucleus.